pujab21/FFCS-TIMETABLE-GENERATOR/README.md

 NOTE:_algorithm_alone_.py is just to show the algorithm, it isn't required to run the timetable generator.

-Algorithm: I have implemented a backtracking algorithm which starts filling in courses in order of user's priority.
+Algorithm: I have implemented a backtracking algorithm which starts filling in courses in the timetable in order of user's priority.